kant/watson-deep-learning-tensorflow-lite/README.md

 ## Training of the Model

-Models can be trained either locally or with IBM Watson in the cloud.
+Models can be trained either locally, with IBM Watson in the cloud or via Fabric for Deep Learning on a Kubernetes cluster.

-In both cases clone this repo, download MobileNet and set up the environment:
+In all cases clone this repo, download MobileNet and set up the environment:

 ```bash
 $ git clone https://github.com/nheidloff/watson-deep-learning-tensorflow-lite